MICROSCOPE instrument in-flight characterization: Control laws optimization

 The corrector is a PID-type (proportional-integral-derivative) controller implemented into a Digital Signal Processor (DSP).
 The digital controller operates at 1027\,Hz and delivers data to the satellite at a 4\,Hz rate.
 The PID blocks are modelized by a parallel scheme as in Fig. \ref{fig:PID}.
 It is surrounded by a second order low-pass filter upstream and a first order low-pass filter downstream.

 The choice of the control loop parameters is constrained by the electrostatic configuration, the mission operational specifications and the instrument performance objectives.

 The satellite Drag-Free Attitude Control System (DFACS, \cite{rodriguescqg1, robertcqg3}) compensates the environmental perturbations applied to the satellite.
 The resulting residual acceleration affects in common mode both concentric test-masses.
 The DFACS is started with the accelerometers in their Full Range Mode (FRM) and performs a fine control of the satellite attitude making use of the star sensors in order to reduce the angular motion disturbances.
 Then the accelerometers are switched to their High Resolution Mode (HRM) in order to allow the DFACS to control the 6 degrees of freedom.
 Ref. \cite{robertcqg3} details the DFACS operation and performances.
 As the output of the accelerometers are used by the DFACS to control the satellite, the accelerometer servo-loop is designed to allow sufficient gain margins and stability to the DFACS loop.
-The accelerometer range design takes into account the maximum applied acceleration in both modes (FRM and HRM) within the measurement bandwidth and takes into account some margins for out-of-the-band transients due to satellite cracking, micro-meteorites and cold gas propulsion potential defects.
-Micrometeorite impacts are possible within the orbital environment, the accelerometer must sustain sudden shocks without the mass hitting the stops: the PID has been designed to counteract a debris momentum transfer of a few $1.4\times{}10^{-3}$\,N\,s equivalent to a satellite instantaneous velocity variation of $5\times{}10^{-6}$\,{m/s}.
+The accelerometer range design takes into account the maximum applied acceleration in both modes (FRM and HRM) within the measurement bandwidth and takes into account some margins for out-of-the-band transients due for example, to micro-meteorites, satellite microvibrations induced by MLI crackles under sun or Earth albedo heating \cite{bergecqg8} and cold gas propulsion potential defects.
+Micrometeorite impacts are possible within the orbital environment, the accelerometer must sustain sudden shocks without the mass hitting the stops: the PID has been designed to counteract a debris momentum transfer of about $1.4\times{}10^{-3}$\,N\,s equivalent to a satellite instantaneous velocity variation of $5\times{}10^{-6}$\,{m/s}.

 Within the control range, the measurement range corresponds to the domain in which the output data provided by the instrument is not saturated.
 The predicted instrument noise and bias constrain the test-mass measurement range, as the sum of the bias and the noise spectral density integration shall fit with margin within the range.